-Statistical, Machine learning, and probability methods
+1. Statistical, machine learning, and probability methods

-Audio data mining methods
+3. Audio mining

 A unique alternative to visual methods that uses audio signals to detect data patterns or features from data mining results.
-An example can be the mining of a music database to find the genre or patterns in the audio based on rhythm, tune, pitch, melody, etc.
+An example can be the mining of a music database to find the genre or patterns in the audio based on rhythm, tone, pitch, melody, etc.